Attention#

 Attention then provides a way to determine which stored analogs are most relevant to the query by comparing similarity in feature space and using this to weight their contributions to the prediction.

-• which past geological analogs are most relevant for predicting the property at this location?
+• which past geological analogs are most informative for predicting permeability at this location?

 Subsurface Analog Dataset (Attention Keys & Values)#

-Now we define the analog dataset as a small set of geological examples representing different depositional environments.
-Each sample provides a key representation (porosity feature) and an associated value (permeability property) used by the attention mechanism.
+The analog dataset is defined below as a small set of geological examples representing different depositional environments.
+Each sample provides a key (porosity used for similarity comparison) and an associated value (permeability used for prediction).

 ID